- Undergraduate Programs

-Communication Studies focuses on how people use messages to generate meanings within and across various contexts, cultures, channels, and media.
-The field promotes the effective and ethical practice of human communication.
-Our mission is to produce well-rounded communicators who are capable of speaking and listening effectively, thinking critically, and writing clearly.
+The Communication Studies major at the Hamilton Holt School focuses on how people use messaging to generate meanings within and across various contexts, cultures, channels, and media.
+The program promotes the effective and ethical practice of human communication.
+Our mission is to produce professional communicators who are capable of speaking and listening effectively, thinking critically, and writing clearly.
+Majors will select a concentration of specialization in one of three critical areas: Organizational Communication and Leadership, Public Relations, or Health Communication.

 Our unique and innovative curriculum in Communication Studies offers students an introduction to the field via required courses in topics, theories, and research methods central to Communication.
 Our majors select a concentration of specialization in one of three critical areas: Organizational Communication and Leadership, Public Relations, and Health Communication.